Growing Cranberries in Cape Cod

 Sometimes, water is piped in before a winter freeze to protect vines from the cold.
 As the warm weather arrives, growers drain the fields to allow vines to come out of dormancy and begin their next growing season.

 Cranberry plants were traded by early colonists in exchange for goods from Europe.
-Sailors ate the berries, high in vitamin C while crossing the sea to prevent scurvy.
-The plants were eventually transplanted to Europe, but soil conditions were not the same resulting in a different acid level and flavor.
-Lingonberry or English moss berry are examples of the European version of cranberries.
+Sailors ate the high in vitamin C berries while crossing the sea to prevent scurvy.
+The plants were eventually transplanted to Europe, but soil conditions were not the same, resulting in a different acid level and flavor.
+Lingonberry or English moss berries are examples of the European version of cranberries.

 Ocean Spray Cranberries